IsmaelHG/eBayAutoSearch/README.md

 To execute this script, just run "python scraper.py config.json"

-config.json will be a path to a json file that contains the eBay search url, the telegram bot API Key and the telegram chatid that is going to receive the message.
+config.json will be the path for a json file that contains the eBay search url, the telegram bot API Key and the telegram chatid that is going to receive the message.
 This two previous parameters are optional so you can just specify them as an empty string ("").
 Check the [example config](example.json) for reference